 Conclusion

 We hope this comprehensive review has led you to the lawn mower of your dreams.
-Whether you have a half-acre of grass to maintain or just cleaning up along the sidewalk, we've researched many great options that can match your needs.
+Whether you have a half-acre of grass to maintain or need to clean up along the sidewalk, we've researched many great options to match your needs.
 With so many models on the market, you can now choose between a traditional gas-powered machine and a battery option that helps you join the rapid shift to electric power.
 Happy mowing!